 - Students in Grades 8 and 9 will be funded at 0.5 FTE plus 0.125 FTE per eligible four-credit course to a maximum of 1.0 FTE per school year.
 Each student must have a learning plan that shows all the courses the students will take during the school year.
 Additional courses taken after the September 30 enrolment data submission that are not included in the plan will not be included in the funding calculation for that student.

 - For Grades K - 9 students new to a particular DL school and who become active by the February student enrolment count, additional funding will be allocated to the board of education operating the DL school at half the FTE rate for that school year (pro-rated to reflect half the school year).
 Similarly, newly active Grades K - 9 students at the May enrollment count will be pro-rated at 1/3 of the FTE rate.

 - If a student enrolled in Grades K-7 chooses to take part of an educational program through more than one school, boards of education may make their own arrangements for shared services as long as no tuition fees are charged to the student.

 - Students may enrol any time during the calendar year.

-- Courses taken by cross-enrolled students in Grades 8 & 9 will be funded $400.00 in funding for each Grade 8 & 9 course in which the student becomes active, subject to the Distributed Learning Active Policy and Form 1701 Instructions.
+- Courses taken by cross-enrolled students in Grades 8 & 9 will be funded for each Grade 8 & 9 course in which the student becomes active, subject to the Distributed Learning Active Policy and Form 1701 Instructions.

 - Funding claims may only be reported in the July count.